z-a-f/MOOCs/Cybersecurity/Week1/PROB/README.md

 ## Answers to the problem set 1 (SPOILERS!!!)

 These are the answers - if you didn't do them, please STOP READING NOW - there are a lot of spoilers :)
+*NOTE:* The questions differ every time you do them

 ### Question 1
 Data compression is often used in data storage and transmission.
 Suppose you want to use data compression in conjunction with encryption.
 Does it make more sense to: